What’s the main feature that every social media dashboard must have? We interviewed 23 social media marketing experts to find out!

 And while many dashboards have amazing selections of features, many marketers still need social media dashboard features not included in those dashboards.
 So, they have to look at other tools to help them.

 For this blog post, I’ve approached some of the top influencers and bloggers in the social media world and asked them two questions regarding social media management tools.

-First, I wanted to know what they think is the main feature missing from social media management tools today – because, even though social media dashboards are doing their best to incorporate as many features as possible under one roof, there are quite a few missing, as evidenced by the responses from the social influencers I asked.
+I wanted to know what those influencers and bloggers say is the main feature missing from social media management tools today.
+Even though social media dashboards are doing their best to incorporate as many features as possible under one roof, quite a few are still missing, as evidenced by the responses from the social influencers I asked.

-The second question focused more on what they are looking for in social media management tools – namely, what is the number one feature that they need to see in a good dashboard.
+The second question focused more on what they are looking for in social media management tools: What is the number-one feature that they need to see in a good dashboard?

-When it come to the features I’m looking for in social media management tools, it’s the human touch, relationship building tools, and the ability to truly understand and relate to a conversation whether being a part of it, or simply watching and learning.
+“In regards to the features I’m looking for in social media management tools, it’s the human touch, relationship-building tools, and the ability to truly understand and relate to a conversation whether being a part of it or simply watching and learning.”

-- It would be great to be able to measure sentiment of tweets.
+- It would be great to be able to measure the sentiment of tweets.